Sound Wall with Mouth Photos

-Included in this bundle are:
+Included in this download is:

-~ How do I use it for kindergarten?
+~ How do I use for kindergarten?
 Please follow your good curriculum and district requirements.
 There is lots of information out there too about sound walls.
 This is a tool – so you have to decide if you want to build the tool on the wall as you introduce the sounds OR have the tool all there for students to access from the start.

 ~ Does this have Q & X?
 This file does include combo sounds – q and x per request and some programs have these sounds on their sound walls while others do not.

 ~ What titles are there?
-We give you the words consonant, stops, nasal, liquids, affricates, fricatives, glides, continuants, combination, and others.
+We give you the words consonant, stops, nasal, liquids, affricates, fricatives, glides, continuants, combination, and other.
 You won’t need to use all of these as some teachers use continuants and others use affricates and fricatives.

-Jennifer Kadar – Kindergarten – First Grade
+Jennifer Kadar – Simply Kinder – Kindergarten – First Grade – Preschool

 © Simply Kinder, LLC